Getty Images

 The whole adventure started with a newspaper advertising misprint, which accidentally published the number for CONAD's hotline as a way for children to reach Santa in 1955.
 The then-head of operations at the time had his staff actually check the radar for children every time one called.
 And the tradition stuck.

-Echo Show 15 | Full HD 15.6" smart display with Alexa and Fire TV built in | Remote not included
+Echo Show 15 | Full HD 15.6" smart display with Alexa and Fire TV built in | Remote included

-Check out The GearBrain, our smart home product find engine to see the other compatible products that work with Google Assistant and Amazon Alexa-enabled devices.
+Check out The GearBrain, our smart home product find engine to see other compatible products that work with Google Assistant and Amazon Alexa-enabled devices.

 How to Find Products in The GearBrain, Our Compatibility Find Engine for Smart DevicesGearBrain helps simplify the Internet of Things or new connected devices for consumers.
 The GearBrain is the first and only ...